 If you own other sites you should ask for a testimonial from the buyer because it will help you in future sales.
 Check one testimonial offered us by Oliver Kenyon after a successful sale.

-5. Real stories from people that sold their blogs
+5. Real stories from people that sold or bought a blog

 We’d love to hear your stories on how selling a blog went.
 So don’t hesitate to tell us more.